Earthquake Retrofitting Questions and Answers

 The way it was built is also very important.
 Houses on hillsides have very distinct problems that cannot use normal retrofit methods.
 When a house is part two story and part one story each story shakes at a different rate and will tend to come apart where they are attached.
 Houses with soft story conditions will have a living area above the garage and require the services of a structural engineer who specializes in soft story retrofits.

 Ultimately you will need an evaluation by someone who understands how various homes have performed in previous earthquakes.
 The amount of information is vast so do your homework and make sure you will be having your retrofit done by a professional who does this every day.
 The information on this website will help you determine if your safety and the safety of your home can be entrusted in someone else’s hands.

 Will seismic strengthening increase the value of my home?

-Why not?
+Yes, you can.
 But you do need to be aware it is a very complex subject and requires expensive specialized tools for proper foundation bolting.
-Shear walls are a component of many retrofits and an 180 page book on how to build them proves how complicated they can be.
+Shear walls are a component of many retrofits and a 180-page book on how to build them proves how complicated they can be.
 One purpose of this website is to provide homeowners enough information so they can evaluate bids from other contractors and if they want to, provide as much information as possible for someone to retrofit their own home.

 Do I need a Structural Engineer to Provide Plans?